nixsolutions/go-rabbit-mq/README.md

 ## Overview

-Wrapper for RabbitMQ for easily using.
+The wrapper provides convenient access to the RabbitMQ from applications written in Golang language.

-This module was created for remove code repeating from services which using RabbitMQ.
+This module allows you to get rid of code duplication from services using RabbitMQ.

-This module has predefined configs and you can use them with minimum code in your source code.
+It includes predefined configs, you can use them with minimum code in your source code.

-But this module has structures for custom configs and the methods for using them, so this module does`not limit you.
+Although this module has structures for custom configs and the methods for using them, so it doesn't limit you.

 ### How use